r-barnes/richdem/docs/flow_metrics.rst

 neighbouring cells.
 To do so, the slope to each neighbouring cell is calculated and a neighbouring cell is selected randomly with a probability weighted by the slope.

-There is also a *Rho4* method which RichDEM does not implement.
-(TODO)

 This is a convergent, stochastic flow method.